 Elementary school: Grundschule

 In Germany, pupils attend primary school, or Grundschule, after an evaluation, meaning that age six is the most common age to start school, though in some exceptions children start one year later or even earlier.
-Elementary school consists of four years, corresponding to the grades one to four.
+Elementary school consists of four years, corresponding to grades one to four.
 The school year starts in September.

 In their final year, pupils take an aptitude test and undergo another evaluation.
-Together with the parents, the teachers will determine which track of the secondary education system is best for them: Hauptschule, Realschule, or Gymnasium.
+Together with the parents, the teachers will determine which track of the secondary education system is best for them: Hauptschule, Realschule or Gymnasium.

 Secondary education: Hauptschule

 The less academic Hauptschule is the least demanding type of secondary education in Germany.
 From grades five to nine, the focus is on vocational education, preparing pupils for learning a trade or becoming an apprentice.
-After grade nine, or grade ten in some states, pupils undergo examination to obtain the Hauptschulabschluss certification, with which they can start job training.
+After grade nine, or grade ten in some states, pupils undergo an examination to obtain the Hauptschulabschluss certification, with which they can start job training.
 This is the earliest they can leave the compulsory German education system at the age of 16, but they can also continue their secondary education.

 Secondary education: Realschule

-Intermediary pupils or about 40 percent follow elementary school with attending the Realschule for grades five to ten.
+Intermediary pupils or about 40 percent follow elementary school by attending the Realschule for grades five to ten.
 Studies commonly include at least one foreign language, such as English or French, for a minimum of five years.
 This kind of school is a preparation for vocational schools, but pupils can also use their diploma to seek entrance to a Gymnasium.